wwcode-berlin-hackevenings/e2e-workshop/README.md

 ## The Test Cases

 E2e tests can become very complex and implement multi-step user interactions.
-But usually you start with the basics: The first case in every test suite should be a simple test to verify that yoir page even exists (or that your test suite is running properly and the tests can access the page).
+But usually you start with the basics: The first case in every test suite should be a simple test to verify that your page even exists (or that your test suite is running properly and the tests can access the page).

 ### Smoke Test: Verify the page loads